drashland/services/cli/README.md

  *     The description of the example being given.
  *
  * examples
- *     An array of examples showing how to use a command.
+ *     An array of examples showing how to use a subcommand.
  *
  * @example
  *   {
- *     description: "Run the help command."
+ *     description: "Run the help subcommand."
  *     examples: [
  *       "my-cli help",
  *       "my-cli --help",